Building Marble Machine 2

 Marble tracks for the elevating system

-Elevating sytem and marble guides Shaping the marble guides to allow the marbles to easily roll into the holes in the wheels took some optimization.
-I made the guides curved to follow the path the holes take at the bottom of the wheel, to maximize the opportunity marbles have to just roll into a hole in the wheel.
+Elevating sytem and marble guides Shaping the marble guides to allow the marbles to roll into the holes in the wheels took some optimization.
+I made the marble guides curved to follow the path of the circle that the holes follow at the bottom.
+This gives the marbles more opportunities to just roll into a hole.

-The 'spout' at the top of the assembly shown is to guide the marbles onto descent paths that I had not designed yet at the time I took the photo.
+The 'spout' at the top of the assembly is to guide the marbles onto descent paths that I had not built yet when the photo was taken.

 Randomized descent path distributors